Safety is our number one priority.

 Driving to School

-Students can now sign up for the Free Student Bus Pass Pilot Program at all Fairfax County public high schools and middle schools, and ride the Fairfax Connector for free!
+Students can sign up for the Free Student Bus Pass Program at all Fairfax County public high schools and middle schools, and ride the Fairfax Connector for free!
 Find more information at your school’s administration office.
-You need to have your parent’s or guardian’s approval for signing up.
-Visit the Fairfax Connector website for more information on the program.
+You need to have your parent’s or guardians’ approval for signing up.
+Get started today by completing the Permission Form.
+Visit the Fairfax Connector website for more information on this program.